How to Know Headless Commerce is for You: a Guide for Retailers

 - Faster rate of experimentation and faster time-to-market for new products

-Given that expect the majority of their revenue to originate from digital channels in the next three years, it becomes even easier to understand the surged interest in headless commerce solutions.
+Given that 56% of retailers expect the majority of their revenue to originate from digital channels in the next three years, it becomes even easier to understand the surged interest in headless commerce solutions.

 Obstacles in Adopting Headless Architecture